80% of businesses believe they provide “superior” customer service, but only 8% of customers would describe the service as great.

 A customer saved is a penny earned, customer retention in customer service

-The following infographic from Shankman Honig, a customer service consultancy firm in New York, shows how focusing on better customer service and effective customer service results can lead to higher profits and a better customer experience.
+The following infographic from Shankman Honig, a customer service consultancy firm in New York, shows how focusing on better customer service and effective customer service results can lead to higher profits and a better customer experience, you should look for a pay stub generator.

 My take on why customer experience in customer service matters